 - Making effective referrals, including a list of information and referral resources

 The video and accompanying discussion and resource guide will be available to view online and download beginning at the end of October 2010.
 Hard copies of the materials (DVD and printed discussion and resource guide) should be available in November.
-You will be able to access online versions and order hard copies through the GTBI website product page as soon as they are available.
+You can access the guide here

 Nickolette Patrick, MPH